- Quick Questions, Quick Answers

 As with the previous importing feature, you will still need to review and approve your imported transactions, because we are still YNAB and awareness is a big part of why YNAB works.
 Direct Import will be a huge convenience for a lot of people, but you will still be hands-on with your budget, building awareness, and being intentional about prioritizing and decision making.

 In YNAB 4, your category balance number was either black-and-white or, if you overspent, red.
 In the new YNAB, your category Available (yep, there’s a label change there) may be one of four colors.
-It will be gray if you have nothing going on at all, yellow if you’re underfunded (when you’re short of a goal or an upcoming transaction in the current month) or credit overspent, or green if everything is a-ok.
+It will be gray if you have nothing going on at all, yellow if you’re underfunded (when you’re short of a target or an upcoming scheduled transaction in the current month) or credit overspent, or green if everything is a-ok.
 There’s still red, of course, nice and vibrant, for cash overspending.

 What difference does this make?
 It’s better feedback.
 It’s decision-making information that you almost don’t even have to think about it.
 And when you act on it, your budget shines.
 See red?
 Cover it now or you can’t trust all your Available numbers.
 See yellow?
 You need more money there.
-Use Rule Three, and if you don’t have the money, it may be a signal to re-evaluate your goals.
+Use Rule Three, and if you don’t have the money, it may be a signal to re-evaluate your targets.
 Trust us, you’ll grow addicted to the idea of making the month green.

 Select a category and the Inspector really shines.